No Lawyers, No Justice: Attorneys Imprisoned in Iran for Defending Human Rights

 In addition to the list below, CHRI maintains this regularly updated list of lawyers known to have been imprisoned in Iran for their work defending the law.

-Rights Attorneys Sentenced to Prison
+Rights Attorneys and Activist Sentenced to Prison

 Payam Derafshan: Held incommunicado at an unknown location since his arrest in June 2020 on unannounced charges.
 In May 2020, he was sentenced to a one-year suspended prison sentence for“insulting the supreme leader,” and suspended from practicing law for two years.